Boss-Coder-Academy/Environment_Setup/README.md

 ### 2. Some key concepts of GitHub are:

 ### Repositories
-Repositories, or "repos," are like folders that store all the files and data associated with a project.
+Repositories or "repos" are like folders that store all the files and data associated with a project.
 They can be public or private and contain everything from code files to images or documents.

 ### Branches
 Branches in VS Code, much like in other version control systems, are separate paths for your code changes.
 They allow you to work on new features or fixes without affecting the main codebase directly.